williampsena/express-ts-node-docker-nginx/README.md

-# A sample web project using TypeScript + Express + Docker + Nginx Reverse Proxy
+# A sample web project using TypeScript, Express, Docker as Nginx Reverse Proxy

 ## Table of Contents